Walla Walla Valley AVA

 Overview

-Walla Walla Valley is one of America’s most acclaimed wine regions, spanning the Washington-Oregon border and producing world-class Cabernet Sauvignon, Merlot, and increasingly exceptional Syrah.
+Walla Walla Valley is one of America’s most acclaimed wine regions, spanning the Washington-Oregon border and producing Cabernet Sauvignon, Merlot, and increasingly exceptional Syrah.
 Established in 1984, this sub-AVA of Columbia Valley has evolved from obscurity to become Washington’s premium destination, with The Rocks District of Milton-Freewater gaining its own AVA status for its unique cobblestone terroir.
 The combination of loess soils, continental climate, and passionate winemakers has created a wine culture that rivals Napa Valley in quality and exceeds it in value.

 Geography & Climate